oppia/oppia-web-developer-docs/Acceptance-Tests.md

 ### Console errors logging functionality in Acceptance Tests

 Acceptance Tests have the capability to detect console errors during CUJ's, potentially resulting in test failures.
 However, there are scenarios where certain console errors can be deemed acceptable and should not cause the test to fail.
-In order to ignore certain errors like these, you can use `ConsoleReporter.setConsoleErrorsToIgnore`, which takes in an array of error regexes to match the errors that can be acceptable.
-For instance, errors like `Blog Post with the given title exists already.
+In order to ignore errors like these, you can use `ConsoleReporter.setConsoleErrorsToIgnore`, which takes in an array of error regexes to match the errors that can be acceptable.
+For instance, an error like `Blog Post with the given title exists already.
 Please use a different title.`, which occurs during the 'blog-editor-tests/try-to-publish-a-duplicate-blog-post-and-get-blocked' test, is ignored using the ConsoleReporter since it is an acceptable error in the context of the test.
-When passing acceptable errors like these to the ConsoleReporter, you should be specific and not use vague errors like `Failed to load resource...`, below is an example of this usage:
+When passing acceptable errors like these to the ConsoleReporter, you should be specific and not use vague errors like `Failed to load resource...`.

+Below is an example of this usage:
 ```typescript
 ConsoleReporter.setConsoleErrorsToIgnore([
   'Blog Post with the given title exists already.
 Please use a different title.'
 ]);
 ```

-To handle errors that need to be ignored and are are not specific to any acceptance test, you should include them directly within the `console-reporter.ts` utility.
+To handle errors that need to be ignored and are not specific to any acceptance test, you should include them directly within the `console-reporter.ts` utility.
 In this file, you would add the error regex to the `CONSOLE_ERRORS_TO_IGNORE` array and explain with a comment why this error should be ignored.

 ```typescript
 const CONSOLE_ERRORS_TO_IGNORE = [